Mario-conf/Andalucia/README.md

 ### Introduction

-Welcome to the commemorative website of Andalucía!
+Welcome to the commemorative website of Andalusia!
 In this digital space, you will find a selection of content related to the rich culture, history, and traditions of Andalucía.
 We invite you to explore and discover everything that Andalucía has to offer.

 ### How to Explore